Donte DiVincenzo

 Donte Michael DiVincenzo (/ˈdɒnteɪ ˌdiːvɪnˈtʃɛnzoʊ/ DON-tay-_-DEE-vin-CHEN-zoh; born January 31, 1997) is an Italian-American professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA).
 He played college basketball for the Villanova Wildcats, where he won national championships in 2016 and 2018, being named Final Four Most Outstanding Player (MOP) in 2018.

 Selected with the 17th overall pick by the Milwaukee Bucks in the 2018 NBA draft, DiVincenzo won his first championship with the Bucks in 2021, before being traded to the Sacramento Kings the following season.
 He has since played for the Golden State Warriors, New York Knicks, and Minnesota Timberwolves.
 He holds the Knicks franchise records for single-game and single-season three-point shots made.

 Early life

 DiVincenzo was born in Newark, Delaware, to parents John F. and Kathie DiVincenzo.
 He has a brother, John, and a sister, Allison.
-Growing up, DiVincenzo played soccer before switching to basketball in high school.
-He attended Salesianum School in Wilmington, Delaware, where he led the team to back-to-back state championships.
+Growing up, he played soccer before switching to basketball in high school.
+DiVincenzo attended Salesianum School in Wilmington, Delaware, where he led the team to back-to-back state championships.
 As a junior, he averaged 15.8 points, 4.7 rebounds and 2.9 assists per game and played basketball in the Nike EYBL for Team Final.
-DiVincenzo averaged 22.9 points, 9.0 rebounds and 4.0 assists per game as a senior.
+He averaged 22.9 points, 9.0 rebounds and 4.0 assists per game as a senior.
 He was named Delaware Sportswriters and Broadcasters Association's Boys' Basketball Player of the Year in 2015.
+In 2025, he gained Italian citizenship.